Accreditation Glossary of Terms

 NBPTS - The National Board for Professional Teacher Standards, an organization of teachers and other educators that has developed both standards and a system for assessing the performance of experienced teachers seeking national certification.

 Other Professional School Personnel - Educators who provide professional services other than teaching in schools.
-They include, but are not limited to, principals, reading specialists and supervisors, school library media specialists, school psychologists, school superintendents and instructional technology specialists.
+They include, but are not limited to, principals and supervisors, school library media specialists, school psychologists, school superintendents and instructional technology specialists.

 Part-time Faculty - Employees of a higher education institution who have less than a full-time assignment in the professional education unit.
 Some part-time faculty are full-time employees of the college or university with a portion of their assignments in the professional education unit.
 Other part-time faculty are not full-time employees of the institution and are commonly considered adjunct faculty.